 When it came to the nine defendants to testify most denied that they had even met the two young women on the train and they all denied having sexually assaulted them.
 Instead, in their testimony, which often seemed muddled and confused, they appeared to accuse each other.
 The all-white jury did not deliberate long before finding them all guilty of assault, kidnapping, and rape.
 Just four days after the trial had begun on 9 April 1931, Judge A E Hawkins returned a sentence of death by electric chair for all the convicted men with the exception of 13 year old Roy Wright.

-The Scottsboro Case seemed just another incident of what many people in the North already believed, that when it came to cases involving black defendants the Southern judicial system was little better than a legalised lynch mob.
-Just as Southern whites might presume black guilt, Northerners often saw only injustice and presumed their innocence.
+The Scottsboro Case seemed just another incident of what many people in the North already believed, that when it came to cases involving black defendants the Southern judicial system was little better than a legalised lynch mob and just as Southern whites might presume black guilt, Northerners often saw only injustice and adopted a presumption of innocence.

 Though the case had made headlines there was no reason to think that it hadn’t been dealt with properly, and would go no further; but an unlikely and unexpected champion for the Scottsboro Boys now emerged in the form of the American Communist Party.
 The case had been brought to their attention following a demonstration in Harlem, New York.
 The Communists had gained a foothold in the industrialised North and had been prominent in many of the labour disputes, often fought over the issue of trade union recognition that had plagued industrial relations in the preceding few years.
 They had failed however to make a similar impression in the more rural South particularly amongst black sharecroppers and agricultural labourers.
 Any inflamed sense of injustice with regards to the Scottsboro Boys was secondary to their value as a propaganda tool.